Seton Hill offers international students a supportive environment in which to learn, live and grow.

 Multicultural and International Services Office

-Once admitted to Seton Hill, you will benefit from the support of the Intercultural Services Office.
+Once admitted to Seton Hill, you will benefit from the support of the Multicultural and International Services Office.
 This office exists to assist you with anything from immigration status to social or personal adjustment to life in the United States.